BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Baby at Week 30

-Wish you get get a look at baby in the womb at 30 weeks?
-If you could see into your 30 weeks pregnant belly, you’d see one cute 30-week fetus!
 By week 30, baby has a good amount of hair on their head and eyes that open wide to begin to distinguish what they see around them.
-Baby is also growing fingernails and continuing to practice grabbing by holding their feet or umbilical cord.
+Baby is also continuing to grow fingernails and practice grabbing by holding their feet or umbilical cord.

 Baby’s skin looks smoother at 30 weeks of pregnancy, thanks to an increase in fat stores underneath.
 Incredibly, human fetuses accumulate more fat than any other mammal.
 All that fat serves an important purpose: It helps to regulate baby’s body temperature, both now and after birth.
 It also serves as an important energy store that supports the immense needs of the brain—which churns through about 20 percent of all of the calories we consume.

-Now that baby has developed more fat stores, they’re starting to shed lanugo—the soft, down-like hair that enveloped the body for the last few weeks.
+Now that baby has developed more fat stores, they’re starting to shed more lanugo—the soft, down-like hair that enveloped the body for the last few weeks.
 Lanugo helps to keep a fetus warm and protects their sensitive developing skin with the help of vernix (a waxy substance covering the body, which is also disappearing about now).
 Lanugo also helps baby to grow rapidly by sending signals to their brain when it moves.
 As lanugo disappears in this final trimester, baby’s growth will slow (although it won’t feel that way, given your increasingly big bump).

 30 week fetal development